lopezj1/noaa_eda/README.md

 An end-to-end data product will be built consisting of extracting, loading, and transforming (ELT) of raw data to generating visualizations on a web application.
 The high level data flow, with technologies used, can be seen below:

 ![Alt text](images/noaa_project_data_flow_diagram.jpg)

+## How to Run this Project
+docker compose up -d
+visit prefect dashboard at 127.0.0.1:4200 run ingest flow from ui run transform flow from ui start streamlit app go to streamlit app

 ### Extract & Load (EL)
 Survey data, in the form of csv files, is contained in zip folders by year and wave (if multiple survey were taken that year).
 Python script **ingest_noaa.py** will handle the extract and load (EL) of the data.
 The EL pipeline consists of the following general steps: